- Francois' Highlights

 - Posts

-- Francois' Highlights #4 - Marketing in the AI era
+- #4 - Marketing in the AI era

 When can our teams send AI-generated content to customers?
 How I created my personal daily "AI & Marketing Newsletter Summarizer" + some prompting tips + LLM SEO pointers